STUDY DAY: Ancient Egypt in Artefacts: Unexpected Highlights of the Manchester Museum

 Frozen Mammal Mummies, North and South: Michael R. Zimmerman, M.D., Ph.D.

-Pathologist and mummy expert Michael Zimmerman talks about his work on the 21,000 year old frozen mummies of Alaskan animals from the American Museum of Natural History.
+Pathologist and mummy expert Michael Zimmerman talked about his work on the 21,000 year old frozen mummies of Alaskan animals from the American Museum of Natural History.

 Saturday 13th February, 2016 at Manchester Museum